NeXT: 1993–1996: NeXT Software, Inc.

+In January 1994, a developers' conference was held in Washington, D.C.
+Attendees of the 1994 NeXT East Coast Developer Conference had the opportunity to purchase a software bundle including NEXTSTEP 3.2.

 Stepstone, originally named Productivity Products International (PPI), was a software company founded in 1983 by Brad Cox and Tom Love, best known for releasing the original version of the Objective-C programming language.
 In April 1995, NeXT acquired the Objective-C trademark and rights from Stepstone.
-At the same time, Stepstone licensed back from NeXT the right to continue selling their Objective-C based products.
-As Apple Computer acquired NeXT a year later, they now hold the rights to Objective-C. The U.S. software company Stepstone appears to have gone out of business in the early 2000s.
+Stepstone concurrently licensed back from NeXT the right to continue selling its Objective-C based products.